 The FSM offers its members the opportunity to have their technical means checked for legal compliance by the FSM Expert Evaluator Commission.
 It is generally advisable to involve the Expert Evaluator Commission early in the development stage.

 Article 5 Para.
 3 No. 2 JMStV sets out that another way for providers to offer content that impairs development legally is to incorporate watersheds.
 The rule here is that content for persons aged 18 and over may not be provided until after 11:00 p.m., and for persons aged 16 and over, not until after 10:00 p.m., cf. Article 5 Para.
 4 JMStV.
 Already customary in television programming, this method is also used online for services such as media libraries.

 In the case of content for persons aged 12 and over, the law stipulates that the welfare of younger children must be taken into account in choosing the transmission time.
 This is not, for example, guaranteed if material aimed explicitly at children, which might perhaps be made available on the website during the afternoon, is followed directly or even interposed with material that would impair development in children under 12 (content for persons aged 12 and over).

-This option is not available to providers in respect of content covered by Article 4 JMStV (illegal content, such as child pornography, or content illegal for minors, such as adult pornography).
+This option is not available to providers in respect of content covered by Article 4 JMStV (illegal content, such as child sexual abuse material, or content illegal for minors, such as adult pornography).